 Management of Pain

 Following recovery from anesthesia, the other major issue is a pain.
 Pain usually originates from the sites of incisions (port sites).
-The biggest port causes the highest pain because it is the incision made to allow removal of the resected part of the stomach.
-During the procedure, this largest incision is stretched to provide adequate space for the resected part of the stomach.
-This pain can be effectively managed by adequate analgesia to ensure a pain-free post-operative period.
+The most significant port causes the highest pain because it is the incision made to allow removal of the resected part of the stomach.
+During the procedure, this most considerable incision is stretched to provide adequate space for the resected part of the stomach.
+This pain can be efficiently managed by sufficient analgesia to ensure a pain-free post-operative period.
 Initially, the analgesics will be parenteral before converting them to oral once you start taking orally.

 When Do I Get Discharged from the Hospital?